 Treasury Yield Outlook:

-There are ongoing pressures keeping Treasury yields low, as well.
+In the medium-term, there are ongoing pressures that keep Treasury yields relatively low.
 Foreign investors, notably China, Japan and oil-producing countries, need dollars to keep their economies functioning.
 The best way to collect dollars is by buying Treasury products.
 The popularity of Treasuries have kept yields below 6% for the last five years.

 - One way the U.S. can reduce its debt is by letting the value of the dollar decline.
 When foreign governments demand repayment of the face value of the Treasury bond, it will be worth less in their own currency if the dollar's value is lower.